Reviewed By Joana Garrido DVM

 4. What Smell Do Dog Fleas Hate?

-The smell dog fleas hate is the scent of apple cider vinegar, neem oil, rosemary, and lavender essential oils.
+The smell dog fleas hate is the scent of apple cider vinegar, neem oil, rosemary, and lavender essential oil.
 Because of their unpleasant scent to fleas, they make great flea repellents for your canine friend.

 Summary